michaelcao512/Revature-Training/notes-week1.md

 ### Props (Properties)

-- props are passed from parent to child component
+- props are properties that are paramters from parent to child component allowing you to pass data down thorugh components
+- we pass any amount of variables in the parent to child and then in the child we can access these variables through the single props and access tthe variable using props.variableName or destructuring { variableName}

 ```javascript
 function Hello(props) {